pzstar/square/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==
+= 1.7.3 - June 17 2020 =
+* New demo added in pro version
+* Theme Check plugin error fixed

+= 1.7.2 - June 4 2020 =
+* New demo added in pro version

 = 1.7.1 - May 16 2020 =
 * Minor Error in welcome page fixed